 VPAID or “Video Player-Ad Interface Definition”

-VPAID is an industry standard in a form of API, a set of protocols that define how a player handles video content from the server.
-The API contains video instructions on how to play, close, pause, expand, hide or execute other actions.
+VPAID ads have an industry-standard in a form of API, a set of protocols that define how a player handles video content from the ad server.
+The API contains video instructions on how to play, close, pause, expand, hide, or execute other actions on the ad server.

 - Increase levels of interaction by adding such features as overlays, buttons for sharing the ad through social networks, links that redirect the user to another website, buttons for signing up, and completing online surveys;